 Traveling somewhere for work?
 Plane and train tickets, rental cars, hotels, taxis, and other forms of transportation and lodging are deductible as business expenses.

-You can also deduct other travel-related expenses like dry cleaning, shipping costs for any materials that you’ll need to bring with you, or tips related to the travel services you may use.
+You can also deduct other travel-related expenses like dry cleaning, shipping costs for any materials you’ll need to bring, or tips related to the travel services you may use.

 Note: The IRS has a few rules about business travel deductions to keep in mind.
 Your expenses can’t be “lavish or extravagant,” meaning you shouldn’t try to deduct expenses that were far more expensive than they needed to be, or weren’t directly related to your work; for example, booking spa treatments at your hotel wouldn’t be considered “ordinary and necessary” for your work.

 You may choose to meet with clients (or potential clients) over coffee or a meal, or you may pay for meals while traveling for work.
-You can deduct meal expenses that are directly related to your work, with a few guidelines.
+With a few guidelines, you can deduct meal expenses that are directly related to your work.

 Remember—if you incur any type of business-related expense, it’s very likely deductible as long as it’s “ordinary and necessary” for your business.
 If you use Found for your business bank account, remember to use your Found card for these purchases!
 That way, your business expenses will be automatically tracked for you, making you less likely to forget a deduction and leave money on the table.
 Not using Found?
 Sign up for free here.